AdobeDocs/experience-manager-screens.en/help/user-guide/project-level-image-playback-duration.md

 Follow the steps below to learn how to update Project Level Image Playback Duration:

-1. Navigate to your project **ProjectLevelPlayback** and select **Properties** from the action bar.
+1. Navigate to your project **ProjectLevelPlayback** and click **Properties** from the action bar.
     ![assets](assets/image_playback3.png)

-1. Select all the images in the channel and select the wrench icon on the top-left (as shown in the figure below) so you can open the Channel level Configure dialog box.
+1. Click all the images in the channel and click the wrench icon on the top-left (as shown in the figure below) so you can open the Channel level Configure dialog box.

    ![screen_shot_2019-06-25at95945am](assets/screen_shot_2019-06-25at95945am.png)